Turmus

 The War Continues.

 Please note that militia members from both cities, even if they hail from different home stones, are welcome to join as they contribute to our war efforts.
 We also need many spectators and street performers to make this event truly spectacular.
-Performers will be compensated in ZCS coins.
+Performers will be compensated in coin.

 For those unable to participate in person, you may have a picture of yourself carried in the parade, or designate someone to walk in your place.
 This is an In Character Parade, so please ensure there are no modern balloons or vehicles.
 Imagine a medieval parade with bosk-drawn carriages and handmade floats.